sidd190/meteor/v3-docs/docs/about/roadmap.md

 **Goal:** Add a command([meteor profile](/cli/#meteorprofile)) to measure if our changes are actually making our builds faster and smaller.

-#### Phase 2: External Bundler Integration
+#### Phase 2: External Transpiler Integration & Bundler Improvements

 **Target Release:** 3.3 ⏳

 **Goal:** For this phase we want:
  - Improve our current bundler performance, via optimizations so that any meteor user can get benefits from it; And an external bundler could get the same benefits.
- - To have an external bundler working with Meteor and producing a bundle that is smaller or faster than the current Meteor bundle.
+ - To have an external transpiler working with Meteor and producing a bundle that is smaller or faster than the current Meteor bundle.

 #### Phase 3: HMR Improvements